 Time for the door.

-On the second day, install the GDHD.
+On the second day of doggie door training, install the GDHD.
 Now, you will need to repeat the same exercise as when you first sent your dog through the “hole.”
 But this time, the person on the same side of the door as the dog will need to “push” the GDHD open for him.
 Each time the dog goes through the door, push the GDHD less and less for him.
 It is important that the dog gets used to the feel of the GDHD on the back of his head so once your dog has begun going through the door, let go of the GDHD so he feels it on his head and body as he goes through the door.

 Eventually the dog will need to push the GDHD by himself and dogs are usually hesitant to do this at first.
 He will probably put his nose down by the bottom of the GDHD and wait for the GDHD to move (after all, it has up to now).
 At this point, push the GDHD slightly so that your dog can see it is a moveable object, let the GDHD bounce back to the closed position.
 The best way I can explain it is that you are “poking” GDHD using short, quick pokes.
 This gives the dog a glimpse of an opening and encourages him to poke the door himself.
 At this stage, some dogs begin going through the door with ease, others become quite excited, but still haven’t figured out that they can push the door open.